 You now know what I do to attend fewer meetings and how I use digital tools like our Linchpin intranet and Jira to stay up to date.
 So what about group chats?
 Aren’t they also useful for agreeing on things and knowing what’s going on in the company?

 Group chats have become a sort of death ray technology in many companies and appear to have taken on a similar character to email.
 In many areas of use, chats – and above all the market leader Slack – are faster, easier, and much more practical than emails.
 They can easily and meaningfully overcome geographical distances and even time zones.
-In combination with video calls, even when far apart, they result in situations where we can collaborate together as a team, even when we are spread out all over the world.
+In combination with video calls, they result in situations in which we can collaborate as a team, even when we’re spread out all over the world.

 Let’s take a look now at the good and practical aspects of chats in a company.